 Scores more than 14 in the ADHD Self-Assessment Test might indicate the diagnosis.

 The ADHD Self-Assessment Test is a simple tool, allowing only basic orientation for adults with (or without) ADHD.
 Remember, please, that no single test can diagnose ADHD.
-To secure the diagnosis, an evaluation by a psychiatrist or psychologist specialising in ADHD is needed.
+To secure the diagnosis, an evaluation by a psychiatrist or psychologist specializing in ADHD is needed.
 ADHD diagnosis in adults is mostly based on an individual’s self-report, retrospective recollection of past history, interviews with family members, and finally on psychometric testing.

 Call CHMC